Liminal Firewall

 Secure your transactions with Liminal Firewall

-Liminal Firewall is a set of policies which work together to keep your crypto transactions secure and compliant with judicial regulations.
-You can define rules, investigate risky transactions, and approve transactions.
-Firewall has integrated with Notabene and TRM Labs for compliance and monitoring.
-You can also customize your workflow with webhooks for timely updates on transactions.
+Liminal Firewall is a set of policies which work together to keep your transactions secure and compliant with judicial regulations.
+You can define rules and investigate risky transactions.
+Based on the configured rules for transactions, Firewall will accept, reject, or require approvals from the signing team.
+Firewall has integrated with Notabene and TRM Labs, the third-party providers for Travel Rule and Transaction Risk policies, respectively.
+These providers offer transaction compliance and monitoring.
+The Transfers policy is a built-in policy that doesn't require integration with any third-party providers.

 Transaction lifecycle